A donation to the SONS OF NORWAY FOUNDATION IN CANADA is a meaningful way to make a difference. Your donation will help ensure:

 An incentive for Local Lodges to raise funds for the Foundation, the Annual Achievement Award program was established in 1985.
 This program was later renamed the Founders Award.
 This award is based on direct donations to the Foundation from Lodge and lodge members and averaged out based on the total adult membership in the lodge (as of December 31 immediately prior to the award year).

 In May of 1999, another incentive was introduced in the form of Recognition Pins.
 For a donation of $100 a member would receive a Bronze Recognition Pin in addition to a Life Membership.
+The issuance of Life Memberships was discontinued in 2014.
 For $500, a Silver Pin and for $1000, a Gold Pin would be awarded.
 In 2007 a Platinum Pin was added for donations over $2000.
 All these donation levels are cumulative and to be eligible for awards the donations must be directed to our Foundation or any of the special funds under administration of our Foundation.

-In addition to the General Fund, our Foundation administers three special funds: The Tormod Rekdal Cultural Bursary, Lysne Rosemaling Bursary and the Bjarne and Karel Thorshaug Bursary for Norwegian Studies.
-These named bursaries have specific purposes and have been established thanks to large donations from those families and their friends and for these we are sincerely grateful.
+In addition to the General Fund, our Foundation administers three special funds: The Tormod Rekdal Cultural Grants, Lysne Rosemaling Grants and the Bjarne and Karel Thorshaug Grants for Norwegian Studies.
+These named grants have specific purposes and have been established thanks to large donations from those families and their friends and for these we are sincerely grateful.